 Princess Margaret's Grandchildren Have Grown Up Fast

-The latest crop of royals — from Prince William and Prince Harry to Princess Catherine and Duchess Meghan — might be in the spotlight on a regular basis, but they weren't always the stars of the show.
+Modern royals — from Prince William and Prince Harry to Princess Catherine and Duchess Meghan — might be in the spotlight on a regular basis, but they weren't always the stars of the show.
 Back in the day, it was Queen Elizabeth II's younger sister, Princess Margaret, who captured the world's attention and had everyone wrapped around her little finger.
 Arguably the more opulent of the two sisters, Margaret quickly became synonymous with high society life.
-She was a common presence on the party scene, a surprising drinker who was often seen holding a glass and a cigarette, and her early dalliance with a divorcee quickly grabbed the scandal-ridden headlines.
+She was a common presence on the party scene, a surprising drinker who was often seen holding a glass and a cigarette, and her early dalliance with a divorcee quickly generated scandal-ridden headlines.
 Margaret was, by many accounts, a maverick in her own right — when she finally did marry and have children of her own, such an era of her life wouldn't last for long.

 Margaret married Antony Armstrong-Jones in 1960 and had two children — Lady Sarah Chatto and David Armstrong-Jones.
 Though she was a keen mother and a working royal, Margaret shockingly got divorced from Antony in 1978 and spent the rest of her life romantically involved, but never married.
-By the time of her passing in 2002, Margaret had become — by many accounts — a recluse who seldom was seen outside the palace walls.
+By the time of her tragic death in 2002, Margaret had become — by many accounts — a recluse who was seldom seen outside the palace walls.
 Despite the downturn her life took by the end, Margaret's legacy has been secured by her children and grandchildren, some of whom were with her right until the very end.

 Samuel has an intriguing line of work outside of being a royal